 There is an extensive body of literature relating to career management theories, perspectives, models and interventions.
 However, detailed descriptions of the practical use and implementation of the majority of these interventions are quite limited.
-There is also limited recent evidence on the effectiveness of interventions in developing career management skills amongst different client groups.
-This is also a lack of consistency in how 'effectiveness' is measured, and from whose perspective this is recorded.
+There is also limited recent evidence on the effectiveness of interventions in developing career management skills amongst different client groups (Callanan et al., 2017; Bimrose et al., 2014).
+There is also a lack of consistency in how 'effectiveness' is measured, and from whose perspective this is recorded.
+Specifically, the experiences of women are thinly represented in the existing literature and needs further research, while the development of CMS by age and gender needs to be explored further to inform more targeted interventions.
+There is a lack of evidence in relation to the experiences of other groups with protected characteristics, and research on the support and development of CMS from these perspectives is required to ensure relevant career support and guidance is available.
+Given the National Careers Service focus on priority groups, this lack of international evidence on the success of different CMS interventions with different customers suggests that there is an opportunity and significant scope for the improvement of the collection, collation and analysis of more granulated (anonymised) customer data within the service.